-As of fall of 2016, teacher candidates are required to complete a teacher performance assessment (edTPA) during student teaching.
+Teacher candidates are required to complete a teacher performance assessment (edTPA) during student teaching.
 For additional information about edTPA, email stuteach@indiana.edu.

 The Application Process

 Student teaching begins with a mandatory Canvas course with student teaching information, quizzes and information for the application process.
 Student teaching or practicums will be completed through IUB, unless an exception is granted by the appropriate authority.